davelosert/vitest-coverage-report-action/README.md

 # vitest-coverage-report-action

-A GitHub Action to report [vitest](https://vitest.dev/) coverage results as a step-summary and PR comment.
+A GitHub Action to report [vitest](https://vitest.dev/) coverage results as a GitHub step-summary and Pull-Request comment.

 ![Coverage Report as Step Summary](./docs/coverage-report.png)